belle2/basf2/online_book/fundamentals/hep_analyses.rst

 For this reason the data are acquired only when a potentially interesting even is seen in the detector, and several level of filtering are applied during the data processing before the end-users, the analysist, can run their analysis jobs on them.
-What follows is a very simplified explanation of the process the leads from the physic event to the data you can analyze.
+What follows is a very simplified explanation of the process the leads from the physics event to the data you can analyze.

 The systems that are involved in the data taking are the Data AcQuisition (DAQ), the TRiGger (TRG, also known as L1) and the High Level Trigger (HLT).
 Collectively, they are